PeterCamilleri/CX16/utilities/README.md

     ; stuff omitted.
     inc_zpp_16 root              ; Increment the first element of the array.

 #### inc_zpy_16

+Increment a 16 bit variable pointed to by a zero page pointer indexed by the Y register.

 *Parameters:*
+* zpy - a pointer in the zero page, indexed by the Y register, that points to a 16 bit variable.
+The Y register needs to be setup by the caller.

 *Notes:*
+* Clobbers the Z and N flags.
+* Page wrap failure if Y == $FF on entry.

 *Example:*

+    .zeropage
+    root:   .res  2

+    .import root_array:absolute  ; Import a reference to an array in another file.

+    .code
+    ; stuff omitted.
+    set_var_16 root, root_array  ; Set up the pointer to the base of the array.
+    ; stuff omitted.
+    ldy #21*2
+    inc_zpy_16 root              ; Increment the twenty first element of the array.

 #### dec_var_16